What we do

 By combining these tools with other molecular modeling techniques, we investigate biological processes from mechanistic and thermodynamic perspectives.
 This work helps us unravel the physico-chemical principles that govern complex biological events.

-Applications to Drug Discovery
+Applications to drug discovery

 We apply our methods to rapidly explore chemical space and identify molecular modulators of therapeutically relevant targets.
 These efforts are carried out in collaboration with researchers at Scripps Research, as well as partners in academia and pharmaceutical industry.